riganti/dotvvm-docs/Pages/concepts/control-development/interactivity.md

-# Adding interactivity using custom Knockout binding handlers
+# Adding interactivity using Knockout binding handlers

 In the previous tutorial, we have written a simple [TextBox](/docs/controls/builtin/TextBox/{branch}) control.
 But today, we have many controls that include a javascript part.
 Let's write a DatePicker control using [this Bootstrap DatePicker plugin](http://www.eyecon.ro/bootstrap-datepicker).